 I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

-It's been a few years since I started photographing the scenery of the Seto Inland Sea.
+It's been several years since I started photographing the scenery of the Seto Inland Sea.

-I was simply quietly recording the moments and places that I found beautiful, but I started to receive unexpected inquiries from both domestic and international programs asking if they could use my footage.
+I've simply been quietly recording the moments and places that I found beautiful, but unexpectedly, I've been receiving a series of requests from domestic and international television programs asking to use my footage.

 Requests for domestic use—started with Akira Ikegami's TV show